PandaHugMonster/php-simputils/docs/properties.md

 **Important:** `null` return-type indicating "getter", despite the meaning similar to `void`.

-**Important:** The "return" directive of the method body code - does not play role in the indication of the method type. **Only "method signature" matter for that!**
+**Important:** The "return" directive of the method body code - does not play role in the indication of the method type. **Only "method signature" matters for that!**

 #### Property-Setter
  1. If there is **at least 1 argument** + **no return-type definition** - it is `SETTER`!